-4. RESULTS AND DISCUSSION:
+3. RESULTS AND DISCUSSION:

-The first or initial diagnosis that based on microscopic examination and characteristic of the bacterial colonies, a total of 121 clinical specimens of urine were cultured on selective medium CHROMagar Orientation the 38 isolates of K.pneumoniae appeared as mucoid metallic blue colonies as in figure (1).
+The first or initial diagnosis that based on microscopic examination and characteristic of the bacterial colonies, a total of 121 clinical samples of UTIs were cultured on selective medium CHROMagar Orientation the 38 isolates of K.pneumoniae appeared as mucoid metallic blue colonies as in Figure (1).

-Figure (4.3): K.pneumoniae on CHROMagar orientation.
+Figure (1): K.pneumoniae on CHROMagar orientation.

-The results of biochemical tests for K.pneumoniae were negative results for indole and oxidase tests and gave positive result for citrate utilization, catalase and urease tests.
-K.pneumoniae were non-motile and On the TSI test strains produced acids both in butt and slant along with gas production and no H2S production.
+The results of biochemical tests for K.pneumoniae were negative for indole and oxidase tests and gave positive result for citrate utilization, catalase and urease tests.
+K.pneumoniae colonies were non-motile on the TSI test strains and produced acids both in butt and slant along with gas production and no H2S production.

-Antimicrobial susceptibility was performed on all 38 K. pneumoniae isolates to 16 different antibiotics by Vitek2 compact ASTN system that showed in chart (1).
+Antimicrobial susceptibility was performed on all K. pneumoniae isolates against 16 different antibiotics by Vitek2 compact ASTN system that showed in Figure (2).

-Chart (1): susceptibility of K. pneumonia to 16 different antibiotics by Vitek2 compact.
+Figure (2): susceptibility of K. pneumoniato 16 different antibiotics by Vitek 2 compact.

-It was found that all isolates were (100 %) resistant to Ampicillin the results was matched with study of (Salih et al., 2016; Ghotaslou et al., 2018) in Iraq and Iran respectively whom isolates gram negative bacteria from UTIs patients.
-Depending on the results showed in chart (1) The bacterial isolates showed resistance to second and third generation cephalosporin ranged between (50% to 73%) our results with the previous reported by Ghaima et al., (2017) in Baghdad province from patients with UTIs and Mansury et al., (2016) in Iran, The second cephalosporin generation (Cefoxitin, Cefuroxime) and third generation (Ceftriaxone, Cefixime and Ceftazidime) were concordant with the results of Mishra et al. (2013) in India who referred that the resistance of uropathogens to cephalosporin reached to 75%.
-The resistant against Nitrofurantoin in current study were (57.89%) to K.pneumoniae back to the study of Tawgozy and Amin, (2018) in Erbil city which were convergent to our results, nearly results were found in United State America (Kiley et al., 2018) whom found that the service members who Sustained injured and infected with MDR K.pneumoniae in Iraq and Afghanistan were (62 %) resistant against Nitrofurantoin.
+It was found that all isolates were (100 %) resistant to Ampicillin the results was matched with study of Salih et al., (2016) and Ghotaslou et al., (2018) in Iraq and Iran respectively who were isolates Gram negative bacteria from UTIs patients.
+Depending on the results showed in Figure (2) The bacterial isolates showed resistance to second and third generation cephalosporin ranged between (50% to 73%) that agreed with Ghaima et al., (2017) in Baghdad province from patients with UTIs and Mansury et al., (2016) in Iran, The second cephalosporin generation (Cefoxitin, Cefuroxime) and third generation (Ceftriaxone, Cefixime and Ceftazidime) were concordant with the results of Mishra et al., (2013) in India who referred that the resistance of uropathogens to cephalosporin reached to 75% including K.pneumoniae.
+The resistant against Nitrofurantoin in current study were (57.89%) to K.pneumoniae back to the study of Tawgozy and Amin, (2018) in Erbil city which were convergent to our results, also (Kiley et al., 2018) who found that the service members who Sustained injured and infected with multi drug resistant K.pneumoniae in Iraq and Afghanistan were (62 %) resistant against Nitrofurantoin.
 Results referred also to convergent resistant against Piperacillin /Tazobactam (57.89 %) that similar with Al-Jubori, (2012) study in Baghdad and Al Wutayd et al., (2018) study in Kingdom Saudi Arabia, while in Duhok city was sensitive (100%) (Assafi et al., 2015).
-Trimethoprim/ Sulfamethoxazole and Gentamicin in this study show low resistant like Khalid and Yassin, (2017) in Duhok city from the clinical specimens including (urine, wound and the middle ear) get convergent result 33% for both of them in ESBL isolates.
-The current study demonstrated that K. pneumoniae possessed a very low-level resistance against Imipenem (10.52%), Ertapenem (7.89%), Meropenem (5.26%) and Amikacin (5.26%) that convergent many studies with UTIs infection in Iraq and worldwide include (Hussein et al., 2018; Majlesi et al., 2018; Veeraraghavan et al., 2018) in Iraq, iran and India respectively.
+Trimethoprim/ Sulfamethoxazole and Gentamicin in this study showed low resistant like Khalid and Yassin study, (2017) in Duhok city from the clinical specimens including (urine, wound and the middle ear) who get convergent result 33% for both of them in ESBL isolates.
+The current study demonstrated that K. pneumoniae possessed a very lowlevel resistance against Imipenem (10.52%), Ertapenem (7.89%), Meropenem (5.26%) and Amikacin (5.26%) that convergent with many studies with UTIs infection in Iraq and worldwide include (Hussein et al., 2018; Majlesi et al., 2018; Veeraraghavan et al., 2018) in Iraq, iran and India respectively.

-Total DNA was extracted using genomic DNA mini Kits then detected by gel electrophoresis as show in figure (2).
+Total DNA was extracted using genomic DNA mini Kits then detected by gel electrophoresis as show in figure (3).

-Figure (2): Agarose gel electrophoresis of extracted DNA to check purity and integrity.
-(70 V/30 min.).
+Figure (3): Agarose gel electrophoresis of extracted DNA to check purity and integrity.
+(70 V/ 30 min.).

-Figure (3): Agarose gel electrophoresis of PCR products for the resistance genes blaSHV.
+Figure (4): Agarose gel electrophoresis of PCR products for the resistance genes blaSHV.
 Lane L: 100bp DNA ladder; lanes 1-38: K. pneumoniae isolates.
 Positive result in 1,2,4,5,8,9,11,12,14,16,17,18,19,20,21,23,34,26,27,29,30,32,34,36 and 38.